grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Revoke access

-1. Click the sharing icon to the right of the dashboard title.
+1. Click the sharing icon in the dashboard header.
 1. Click the **Public dashboard** tab.
 1. Click **Revoke public URL** to delete the public dashboard.

 The link no longer works.
-You must create a new public URL as in [Make a dashboard public](#make-a-dashboard-public).
+You must create a new public URL, as in [Make a dashboard public](#make-a-dashboard-public).

 ## Email sharing